Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Introduction

-\item \textbf{Thorough experimental evaluation} on four LLMs and 12 benchmarks, spanning summarization, translation, and question answering, showing that RAUQ achieves state‑of‑the‑art results over 15 baselines.
-We also demonstrate the importance of each component within the method and illustrate that each individually could improve other UQ methods.
+\item \textbf{Thorough experimental evaluation} on nine LLMs and 12 benchmarks, spanning summarization, translation, and question answering, showing that RAUQ achieves state‑of‑the‑art results over 15 baselines.
+We also demonstrate the importance of each component within the method and illustrate that each one individually could improve other UQ methods.